linear-b/gitstream/docs/filter-functions.md

 !!! note

-    The `codeExperts` filter function calls gitStream app API with the `repo` context to calculate the estimated review time value.
+    The `codeExperts` filter function calls gitStream app API with the `repo` context to calculate the experts.

 <div class="filter-details" markdown=1>